1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 What is the ICD-10 code for tubular adenoma?

-The ICD-10 code for a benign tubular adenoma of the colon is D12.3.
-If it's located in the sigmoid colon, the code is D12.6.
+ICD-10 Benign tubular adenoma of the colon is D12.3.
+In case it is in the sigmoid colon, a code is D12.6.

 Are tubular adenomas dangerous?